jharwell/sierra/docs/src/tutorials/project/project.rst

    :ref:`tutorials/project/main-config`.

 #.
 Define graphs to be generated from :term:`Experiment` outputs by following
-   :doc:`graphs-config`.
+   :ref:`plugins/product/graphs`.
 Strictly speaking this is optional, but automated graph generation during stage 4 is one of the most useful parts of SIERRA, so its kind of silly if you don't do this.

 #.
 Setup your ``--expdef-template`` appropriately by following
-   :ref:`tutorials/project/expdef-template`.
+   :ref:`plugins/expdef`.

 Optional Steps
 ==============